wfjvdham/Rcourse/02_explore/explore.md

 1. Which columns have `NA` values?
 1. How many flights are there on 1^th January 2013?
 1. What is the largest distance (in km!) between two airports?
 Also give the names of the airports.
-1. How many different destinies are there?
+1. How many different destinations are there?

 Exercise - Questions 1 with Tips
 ========================================================